 The lighthouse is open for visitors and has guided tours every day of the year except the Anzac Day and Christmas Day.
 The guided tour costs AUD 6 per adult and is totally worth it.
 The guide takes the visitors to the lantern tower where you can see the lantern in operation.
 Pretty cool, isn’t it!

-He also mentioned how few mistakes were deliberately made while building the lighthouse.
-Two mistakes were made on the door – one of the stars were incomplete and the lion was facing the other side unlike the British symbol which faces the other side.
+Chris also mentioned how a few mistakes were deliberately made while building this lighthouse.
+Two mistakes were made on the door – one of the stars were incomplete and the lion was facing the other side unlike the British symbol which faces the opposite side.

 We then headed to the lantern tower.
-Even though at a distance the lighthouse looked like it was blinking, but in reality there were no light blinking, it was just the lantern rotating.
+Even though at a distance the lighthouse, looked like it was blinking, but in reality there were no lights blinking, it was just the lantern rotating.

 I would definitely recommend the 30 minutes guided tour.
 It provides an insight into the history and the operations of a lighthouse.

 There are plenty of other things to do in the area, some of them include:

 - Feeding pelicans at The Entrance.